-But where does tedizolid come from?
+But where does tedizolid come from ?

-- A short view of Belgium and of where I work... - What is tedizolid? - discovery, main properties... - What are our problems with ABSSSI (in very sort) - a view of the infection and of bacterial resistance - pros and cons of currently available antibiotics - How does tedizolid compares clinically to linezolid? - registration studies - potential roles in daily therapy - Questions, objections, suggestions ...
+- A short view of Belgium and of where I work...

+- What is tedizolid ?

+- discovery, main properties...

+- What are our current choices for treatment of ABSSSI

+- a brief overview of the pros and cons of currently available antibiotics for treatment of ABSSSI (other than tedizolid)

+- How does tedizolid compares clinically to linezolid ?

+- registration studies

+- potential roles in daily therapy

+- Questions, objections, suggestions ...